raspberrypilearning/pico-probe/en/step_5.md

 --- task ---

-Attach the longer leg of the LED to one end of a **220 Ω resistor**; this resistor limits current through the LED.
+Attach the longer leg of the LED to one end of a **220 Ω resistor**.
+This resistor limits current through the LED.
 ![](images/screw_probe_LED2.png){:width="300px"}

 --- /task ---